The Vendor Off-Ramp: How I Cut $60K/Month in AI Spend

 The Implementation

-Here is what the architecture actually looked like in code.
-I am simplifying for clarity, but the bones are real.
+Here is what the architecture looks like in code.

 The Gateway Contract